bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

               32<->64bit conversion issue and
               so on.

-## Found twos issue with our tools in a specific version
+## Found two issues with our tools in a specific version
 *   readahead
 *   sync_file_range